kgururaj/GenomicsDB_wiki/Using-the-variant-specific-customizations.md

     ./variant/example/bin/example_libtiledb_variant_driver <workspace> <array> <begin> <end>

-    #Dummy genotyping operation - median over samples for the PL vector
+    #Dummy genotyping operation - median over samples for the PL vector for a single position
     ./variant/example/bin/gt_example_query_processor -w <workspace> -A <array> -p <position>

+    #Dummy genotyping operation - median over samples for the PL vector for a whole list of positions
+    ./variant/example/bin/gt_example_query_processor -w <workspace> -A <array> -P <positions_file>

 ## Merging multiple sorted CSVs into a single CSV file
 Note: if you are using a relatively new version of GNU sort, you can use the 'parallel' command line argument.
 If not, remove the 'parallel' argument.